reinka/blog/content/post/cpu-cache.md

 | `IPC (Efficiency)`| 0.30 (Terrible) | **1.33 (Excellent)** | **4x More Efficient**|
 | `L3 Cache Refills`| 5.3 billion | **85.8 million** | **98.4% Fewer Misses** |

+**Note**: With sequential access, compilers may auto-vectorize the friendly loop, further increasing the speedup.
+Even without vectorization, the cache-friendly pattern still delivers a dramatic improvement.

 The **IPC (Instructions Per Cycle)** tells the story of hardware efficiency.
 A high IPC means the CPU is working efficiently; a low IPC means it is frequently stalled.
 E.g. the CPU is stalled waiting for data from memory, its processing pipeline is effectively frozen.

   * The unfriendly code achieved a dismal **IPC of 0.30**.
 The CPU was stalled over 70% of the time.